typedb/typedb/docs/spec.md

 # Introduction

-This document specifies the behaviour of TypeDB and its query language TypeQL.
+This document specifies the behavior of TypeDB and its query language TypeQL.

 * Best viewed _not in Chrome_ (doesn't display math correctly)
 * Badge system:
     * ✅ -> implemented / part of alpha
     * 🔷 -> up next / part of beta
     * 🔶 -> part of first stable release
-    * 🔮 -> roadmap
+    * 🔮 -> on the roadmap
     * ❓ -> speculative / to-be-discussed
     * ⛔ -> rejected